Your source for updates on city services and operations during the COVID-19 pandemic

 - Newport News Public Library:

-- Branches will be decreasing occupancy to 30% effective July 31.
+- Branches are operating with decreased occupancy to 30% effective July 31.

 - Curbside pickup of holds available for patrons.